amorcomputrum/RandomGameEngine/README.md

 ```
 ## Notes for Using RGE::TmxWorld

-This implementation of the tmx format does not support the use of ObjectLayers.\
+- This implementation of the tmx format does not support the use of ObjectLayers.
-Instead RGE::TmxWorld has a virtual function that allows you to call functions when a block is loaded from the map.
+- Instead RGE::TmxWorld use  ``` RGE::TmxWorld(const char* file, const char* folder,void(*loadTile)(int,int,int)); ```
-#### ANIMATIONS HAVE NOT BEEN ADDED YET AND OBJECTLAYERS MAY STILL COME
+- ANIMATIONS HAVE NOT BEEN ADDED YET AND OBJECTLAYERS MAY STILL COME

 ## Acknowledgements